devopsext/telegraf/plugins/inputs/phpfpm/README.md

   ## If the user configures the URL to return JSON (e.g.
   ## http://localhost/status?json), set to JSON.
 Otherwise, will attempt to
   ## parse line-by-line.
 The JSON mode will produce additional metrics.
-  ## parse line-by-line.
-The JSON mode will produce additonal metrics.
   # format = "status"

   ## Duration allowed to complete HTTP requests.